P-Christian/P-Christian/README.md

-# CHRISTIAN CASTILLO PARAYNO
+# Hello and Welcome!
+# My name is Christian Parayno

-Information Technology Student Majoring in System Development
+I'm a student taking Information & Technology majoring in System Development.

-- 👀 I’m interested in learning Application Development
+- :grin: I’m interested in learning new things.
-- 🌱 I’m currently learning Java Application Development
+- :smile: I want to try everything before I decided to focus on one path.
 - 🎯 Hobbies: Learning, reading manga and watching anime.

 # Languages & Dev Tools